Concussion Management

 • The Colbrow Medic will complete a report on every injury they are made aware of at the venue, and these reports will be made available to the YJFL by 9am on the Monday morning following each round.

-• Please ensure in accordance with AFL Guidelines- "The Management of Sport- Related Concussion in Australian Football' you adhere to the AFL guidelines and enforce a mandatory minimum 21-day return to play if a player is diagnosed with concussion.
-The earliest that a player suffering a concussion can return to play is on the 21st day post the concussion incident provided they get medical clearance.
+• Parents and carers must ensure adherence to AFL Guidelines - The Management of Sport-Related Concussion in Australian Football - and enforce a mandatory minimum 21-day return to play if a player is diagnosed with concussion.
+The earliest that a player suffering a concussion can return to play is on the 21st day post-concussion incident, provided they get medical clearance from a registered medical practitioner.

-• ALL players with a suspected concussion need a prompt medical assessment (with a registered medical doctor).
+• ALL players with a suspected concussion need a prompt medical assessment with a registered medical doctor.
 This assessment can be provided by a medical doctor present at the venue, a local general practitioner or a hospital emergency department.

 AFL Community Concussion Guidelines